MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-r-in-query-editor.md

   In the **Data source settings** dialog box, select one or more data sources, and then select **Edit Permissions**.
 Set the **Privacy Level** to **Public**.

   ![](media/desktop-r-in-query-editor/r-in-query-editor_10.png)
-* To schedule refresh of your R visuals or dataset, you need to enable scheduled refresh and have a personal gateway installed on the computer containing the workbook and R. For more information on both, see the previous section in this article, which provides links to learn more about each.
+* To schedule refresh of your R visuals or dataset, enable scheduled refresh and install a personal gateway on the computer containing the workbook and R.

 There are all sorts of things you can do with R and custom queries.
 Explore and shape your data just the way you want it to appear.